Continuing Pharmacy Education (CPE) Information

 - A statement that the program is Oregon Board approved; and program number

-- The Oregon Board of Pharmacy recognizes Continuing Medical Education (CME) designated as AMA PRA Category 1 Credits and can be applied toward CE hours required for RPH and CPT license renewals.
+- The Oregon Board of Pharmacy recognizes Continuing Medical Education (CME) designated as AMA PRA Category 1 Credits and can be applied toward CPE hours required for RPH and CPT license renewals.
 This type of CME does NOT need additional approval.
 When attending this type of programming, be sure to retain your certificate(s) of attendance, with the AMA PRA designation, as course completion in the event of an audit.